luojiahai/luojiahai/README.md

 - ✨ My name is Geoffrey
 - 👶 I'm from [Guangzhou, China](https://ditu.amap.com/place/B0FFF9IT5H), currently living in Australia
-- 🔭 I’m currently engineering the [Sheng](https://github.com/sheng-lang/sheng) programming language
+- 🔭 I’m currently engineering a programming language
 - 🌱 I’m currently learning an engineer prepares
 - 💬 Ask me about anything
 - 📧 My email address is luo[at]jiahai.co